Medication and Health Policies

 Medication Drop Off

 Meet the Teacher will provide Great Hearts Irving parents the opportunity to bring in all prescribed/over-the-counter medications that your child will need for the upcoming school year.
-A Request for Medication Administration Form will need to be filled out when the medication is dropped off.
+The appropriate Request for Medication Administration form below will need to be filled out when the medication is dropped off.
 This will also be the scheduled time to fill out and turn in all other medical forms and action plans.

 Severe Food Allergies